kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 #### Update the website configuration ahead of the release

-Update the main `config.toml` based on the version in _master_, ready for the pending release.
-PR those changes it against `dev-[future release]` branch (which should already exist - this is a good check!)
+Update the main `config.toml` based on the version on the `master` branch.
+Open a PR for these changes against the `dev-[future release]` branch (which should already exist - this is a good check!)

 ```shell
 # Step 1